 I found some plans online to make a corner desk with a wood plank top.
 You can find the plans from the rustic barn on this DIY website Handmade Haven.
-I changed the measurements on the plan to perfectly fit a corner in my living room as well as customizing it into a farmhouse corner desk.
+I changed the measurements on the plan to perfectly fit a corner in my living room and I decided that I wanted to do something unique for the top.
+I will show you how I made it below.

 I knew I wanted an antique top instead of using new wood so I found these two antique painted doors at an amazing antique mall in Lawrence, MA called Canal Street Antique Mall.
 If you live in our area you have to check them out!